A tiny, black location pin icon.

 Example:

-A marketing manager holds regular workshops on using Google Analytics and Tableau, ensuring that all team members are proficient in interpreting data.
-By integrating data review sessions into weekly meetings, the team consistently bases their strategies on solid insights, leading to more effective campaigns and optimized CAC.
+A marketing manager holds regular workshops on using Google Analytics and Tableau, ensuring all team members are proficient in interpreting data.
+By integrating data review sessions into weekly meetings, the team consistently bases their strategies on solid insights, leading to more effective campaigns and optimised CAC.

 Conclusion